BleonaDev/Javascript-mini-projects/README.md

 ### ☁️ Weather App
 A weather application that shows real-time weather information for any city.
-Built with vanilla HTML, CSS, and JavaScript using a weather API.
+Built with HTML, CSS, and JavaScript using a weather API.

 ![Weather App Screenshot 1](Weather-App/screenshot1.jpg)

 ## How to Use

 1. Clone the repository or download the project files.
-2. Open `weather.html` in your browser.
+2. Open `index.html` in your browser.
-3. Enter a city name to view the current weather details.
+3. Enter a city name from all over the world to view the current weather details.